The Economics of Social Data: Introduction

 \cite{fagm20} provide a digital privacy model in which data collection improves the service provided to consumers.
 However, as the collected data can also leak to third parties and thus impose privacy costs, an optimal digital privacy policy must be established.
 Similarly, \cite{julr20} analyze the equilibrium privacy policy of websites that monetize information collected from users by charging third parties for targeted access. \cite {grad17} considers a network game in which the level of beneficial information sharing among the players is limited by the possibility of leakage and a decrease in informational interdependence. \cite{allv19} study a model of personalized pricing with disclosure by an informed consumer, and they analyze how different disclosure policies affect consumer surplus. \cite {ichi20aer} studies both personalized pricing and product recommendations, and shows that a seller benefits from committing not to use the consumer's information to set prices.
 Our result on optimal anonymization and market-level pricing has similar implications, but is entirely driven by the data externality that appears when multiple consumers are present.

 Finally, \cite{lima20} investigate how data policies can provide incentives in principal-agent relationships.
-They emphasize the structure of individual data and how the substitutes or complements nature of individual signals determines the impact of data on incentives. \cite{ichi20} considers a single data intermediary and asks how the complements or substitutes nature of the consumer signals affects the equilibrium price of the individual data.
+They emphasize the structure of individual data and how the substitutes or complements nature of individual signals determines the impact of data on incentives. \cite{ichi20} considers a single data intermediary and asks how complements or substitutes consumer signals affect the equilibrium price of the individual data.